nextgis/docs_ng/source/docs_ngconnect/source/ngconnect.rst

 - Raster layer (NGW Raster layer)  |raster_layer|  - a GeoTIFF raster layer will be created in QGIS.
 - WMS Layer - the selected WMS layer will be added to QGIS;
 - WMS Service - a WMS layer will be created in QGIS, the data source for which the selected WMS Service will be;
-- WFS Connection - you can select the WMS layer from the list to add to QGIS.
+- WMS Connection - you can select the WMS layer from the list to add to QGIS.

 .. |resource_vector| image:: _static/resource_vector.png